Download our new ebook: Feedback and assessment in higher education

 2. Collaboration and teamwork

-In collaborative teaching situations, students inevitably encounter differences and must get accustomed to recognizing these differences as well as working through them.
-Acumen such as building the capacity for tolerating or resolving differences; building agreement that honors all the voices in a group; and caring for others are fundamental when working in a community or collaborative real-world, working environment.
+In collaborative teaching situations, students inevitably encounter differences and must get accustomed to recognizing and addressing these differences.
+The abilities to resolve individual differences, build a universal agreement that honors all voices, and communicate effectively with others are critical in today’s workplace, where collaboration and teamwork are increasingly valued.
 Moreover, collaborative working environments aid in the cultivation of teamwork, community building, and leadership skills which are key in creating an environment of positive interdependence, which is an additional benefit when working in a team.

 3. Civic Responsibility

-If democracy is to endure in any meaningful way, our educational system needs to foster habits of participation in and responsibility to the larger community.
-Collaborative learning encourages students to acquire an active voice in expressing their ideas and values as well as acquiring a sensitive ear to listen to the voices and perspectives of others.
+If democracy is to endure in any meaningful way, our educational system needs to foster habits of accountability and responsibility to the larger community.
+Collaborative learning encourages students to acquire an active voice in expressing their ideas and to acquire a sensitive ear to listen to the voices and perspectives of others.
 Dialogue, deliberation, and consensus-building, from differences that teammates might possess, are fundamental threads in the fabric of collaborative learning environments, the workplace, and in general civic life [2].

 The importance of collaborative learning approaches in mixed modalities environments